joaovictorgarcia10/joaovictorgarcia10/README.md

-- Hi, I’m João Victor Garcia!
-I hope that all you are well.
+Hi, I’m João Victor Garcia!
+I hope that all you are well 😃

 I'm a software developer and technology enthusiast because of its power to transform ideas into reality, dynamize the static and democratize the restricted.
 I have been acting as a Flutter developer in projects of several segments such as: Warehouse Management, Digital Bank and Education Platform.
 I am also experienced as a Flutter Instructor.